thrushlang/thrushc/README.md

 - **Clang** 17.0.6 (Linux binaries)

+> [!NOTE]
-~ **NOTE:** In the theoretically toolchain of thrush (under development), is ready contain the toolchain for each operating system in than language is available.
+> In the theoretically toolchain of thrush (under development), is ready contain the toolchain for each operating system in than language is available.
 The default Installed location gived by the package manager `throium` in `%HOMEUSER%/thrushlang/backend/llvm/`.
 This process is going to be automatized by `throium`.